cynepton/netflix-clone/README.md

 The CSS styles for the Footer are located in the [`Footer.js`](./src/components/footer/styles/footer.js) file.
 The Styled-Components library is used for the styling.

 ### [Accordion](src/components/accordion)
+It's a Compound Component responsible for rendering the accordion feature within the webpage.
+In this case, the accordion feature contains the FAQs.
+It also has the following sub-components:

+1. `Accordion` defined in the Accordion [`Index.js` file](./src/components/accordion/index.js).
+    Renders the Overall container for all the Footer components.
+2. `Accordion.Frame` defined in the Accordion [`Index.js` file](./src/components/accordion/index.js).
+    Currently unused.
+3. `Accordion.Inner` defined in the Accordion [`Index.js` file](./src/components/accordion/index.js).
+    Renders the inner div element within the full container.
+It may not always be necessary.
+In this case it is used to set the width of the actual accordion to be less than the full container width.
+4. `Accordion.Title` defined in the Accordion [`Index.js` file](./src/components/accordion/index.js).
+    Renders the title of the Accordion component.
+5. `Accordion.Item` defined in the Accordion [`Index.js` file](./src/components/accordion/index.js).
+    Contains each accordion item.
+The item contains the header and the body.
+6. `Accordion.Header` defined in the Accordion [`Index.js` file](./src/components/accordion/index.js).
+    Renders the accordion header.
+When the accordion is closed, only the header shows.
+7. `Accordion.Body` defined in the Accordion [`Index.js` file](./src/components/accordion/index.js).
+    Renders the contents of the accordion.
+When the header is clicked, it toggles the body to either open or close.

+The CSS styles for the Accordion are located in the [`Accordion.js`](./src/components/accordion/styles/accordion.js) file.
+The Styled-Components library is used for the styling.